Music, food and the last invasion of Britain

 48 hours in Fishguard

-If you fancy some peace and coastal tranquillity, walks in ancient woodlands, or cwtches by an open fire with a local ale in hand, the sweet coastal town of Fishguard awaits.
+If you fancy some peace and coastal tranquillity, walks in ancient woodlands, or cwtches by an open fire with a local ale in hand, the picturesque and historic coastal town of Fishguard awaits.

 Set across two parts, the main township perches on the top of the hill, while Lower Town cups a small river that flows into an idyllic harbour.